kevintalaue/analyse-fit-files/README.md

 # analyse-fit-files
-I ride bikes and I am a nerd with a love for data and datascience.
+I started out riding bikes and now I run, I am also nerd with a love for data and datascience.
 This repo is for parsing fit files and visualizing the data and getting statistics more than Strava provides

 ## Getting Started
-### Linux
+### Linux/Mac
 1. Clone this repository from the ```main``` branch
 2. Using the terminal ```cd``` into the ```analyse-fit-files``` repository after it's been cloned
 3. Using a terminal run the ```python -m venv env``` or ```python3 -m venv env``` command